MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-proactive-messages.md

 ```

 > [!NOTE]
-> The code sample above requires a custom file: **botadapter.js**.
+> The code sample above requires a custom file, **botadapter.js**, which you can [download from GitHub](https://github.com/Microsoft/BotBuilder-Samples/blob/master/Node/core-proactiveMessages/startNewDialog/botadapter.js).
-> You can find a copy of that file [here](https://trpp24botsamples.visualstudio.com/_git/Code?path=%2FNode%2Fcore-proactiveMessages%2FstartNewDialog%2Fbotadapter.js&version=GBmaster&_a=contents).

 The survey dialog controls the conversation until it finishes.
 Then, it closes (by calling `session.endDialog()`), thereby returning control back to the previous dialog.